tamaki8021/MUSE/README.md

     │   ├── app_export.dart         - It contains commonly used file imports
+    │   ├── constants               - It contains static constant class file │   └── utils                   - It contains common files and utilities of the application ├── data
+    │   ├── models                  - It contains data models
-    │   ├── constants               - It contains static constant class file │   └── utils                   - It contains common files and utilities of the application ├── presentation                - It contains widgets of the screens ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes
+    │   ├── providers               - It contains state management and business logic │   ├── repositories            - It contains API calls and data repositories ├── presentation                - It contains widgets of the screens ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes